ChicagoDave/phoenix/README.md

 Every U.S. citizen that provides their location (privately) would automatically have a secondary Government timeline that shows who their local, state, and federal representitives are and the posts from those accounts.

+### Creator Accounts
+Some users may garner a larger following and can earn ad dollars.
+Once an account hits a certain threshhold (TBD), Phoenix Social will begin to split ad revenue with such accounts.
+These accounts can also can promote partner brands (that are approved) and recieve 95% of the ad revenue.
+So yes, Phoenix will pay its users where appropriate.

 ### Subscription Features
 #### Verification
 - Must prove identity and if applicable, your title (if you're a journalist, we're going to vet you)